fatmadev123/Developpez-une-application-full-stack-complete/README.md

 ### Run

-To run the app in dev mode, execute `npm run start`.
+To run the app, execute `npm run start`.

 In a browser go to `http://localhost:4200` to use the app (IMPORTANT: start the back-end before !).

 ### Use

-Begin by register yourself on the app and log in.
+Begin by register yourself on the app and login.

 Some topics are already available for subscribing in at `http://localhost:4200/topics`.

 Go to `http://localhost:4200/posts`, you can now publish an article selecting a topic.

-## Back
+## Back-end

 ### Technologies